jcastillo7/mined-gatech.github.io/README.md

 ## Modifying Other Content

 Modifying most other content, please write a detailed commit description, and do not hesitate to ask for help.
+You can also use issues.